ncbi/vadr/documentation/advbuild.md

 ## <a name="limit"></a> Limitations of and alternatives to this approach

 The above procedure is one possible strategy for building VADR models for RSV.
-While the strategy is somewhat general, different strategies may work better for other viruses.
-Below I discuss some of the limitations of this strategy and ideas for other strategies.
+While the strategy is somewhat general, different approaches may work better for other viruses.
+Below I discuss some of the limitations of this strategy and ideas for others.

 ---